abhi0931/Portfolio_Projects/Music Analysis (Python, Tableau)/README (Music Analysis).md

 ## Project Structure
 - `README.md` - Project overview and setup instructions.
 - `environment.yml` - Conda environment file.
-- `Music Analysis (Top 10000 Songs on Spotify 1960-Now).ipynb` - Jupyter Lab notebook containing the project's analysis.
+- `Music Analysis (Top 10,000 Songs on Spotify 1960-Now).ipynb` - Jupyter Lab notebook containing the project's analysis.

 ## Analysis Overview
 The project's analysis section is meticulously structured to cover various aspects of the musical landscape on Spotify:
-- Temporal Evolution of Music (1960-Now): Tracks analysis over time, popular tracks and artists, and album and label trends.
+- Temporal Evolution of Music (1960-Present): Tracks analysis over time, popular tracks and artists, and album and label trends.
-- Genre Analysis: Including broad categorization of genres into 4 major categories (Hip-Hop, Pop, Rock, and Others), popularity, and evolution.
+- Genre Analysis: Including broad categorisation of genres into 4 major categories (Hip-Hop, Pop, Rock, and Others), popularity, and evolution.
 - Miscellaneous Analysis: Like popularity over years, musical feature evolution, and distribution of explicit content.
 - Machine Learning: Implementation of Random Forest and Gradient Boosting Regressor models for song popularity prediction and development of a recommendation system based on song features.

 ## Dataset Reference
-This project utilizes the 'Top 10000 Spotify Songs from 1960 to Now' dataset, contributed by JOAKIM ARVIDSSON.
-The dataset can be accessed at Kaggle at this link: [https://www.kaggle.com/datasets/joebeachcapital/top-10000-spotify-songs-1960-now/data](https://www.kaggle.com/datasets/joebeachcapital/top-10000-spotify-songs-1960-now/data)
+This project utilises the 'Top 10,000 Spotify Songs from 1960 to Now' dataset, contributed by JOAKIM ARVIDSSON.
+The dataset can be accessed on Kaggle at this link: [https://www.kaggle.com/datasets/joebeachcapital/top-10000-spotify-songs-1960-now/data](https://www.kaggle.com/datasets/joebeachcapital/top-10000-spotify-songs-1960-now/data)

 ## Acknowledgements
 I would like to extend my gratitude to the numerous YouTube creators who have shared their knowledge on data science and data analysis, which has been instrumental in my learning journey: